Fernan7w7/OpenGL-Cel-Shading-Engine/README.md

 - Fragment shaders for quantized lighting
 - Optional post-processing pass for outlines
 - Camera controls (arcball or FPS-style)

+# System Pipeline
+This is the overall rendering pipeline we’ll implement.
+- First, we load the scene and models.
+- Then we run a toon shading pass that computes quantized lighting.
+- After that, we run an outline extraction pass — either geometry-based or image-space.
+- Finally, we composite the results to produce the final rendered image.
+![intro][assets/pipeline.png]

 # Summary (If you are lazy)
 This project builds a modular, real-time OpenGL pipeline for stylized cartoon rendering.
 It combines simple lighting quantization with silhouette extraction to achieve a clean, expressive NPR visual style.